gyulanemeth/bluefox.email/index.md

   </h2>
   <div class="d-flex justify-center">
     <div class="text-center mt-4" :style="`width: ${lgAndUp || md ?
 '60%' : '100%'}`">
       Your reputation depends on flawless execution.
-Our battle-tested HTML guarantees your emails look perfect everywhere—from Gmail on mobile to Outlook 2016 on desktop. <strong>No more embarrassing rendering bugs.</strong>
+Our battle-tested HTML guarantees your emails look perfect everywhere from Gmail on mobile to Outlook 2016 on desktop. <strong>No more embarrassing rendering bugs.</strong>
     </div>
   </div>